-Eosinophilic esophagitis is an allergic condition that occurs in the esophagus.
-The esophagus becomes red and swollen.
-The symptoms happen when your immune system make white blood cells in reaction to an allergen.
-The white blood cellsare called eosinophils.
+Eosinophilic esophagitis is an allergic condition that happens in the esophagus.
+The esophagus becomes inflamed and does not contract properly.
+It can get narrowed and develop rings or abscesses.
+The symptoms happen when your immune system makes white blood cells in reaction to an allergen.
+The white blood cells are called eosinophils.

 The condition is called eosinophilic esophagitis, or EE or EoE.
-It can occur at any age and commonly seen in white males.
+It can happen at any age and is commonly seen in white males.

 Symptoms of EoE vary from person to person and may include:

 Food getting stuck in the throat due to narrowing (this is a medical emergency)

 Stunted growth or poor weight gain in children